-More specifically, what are the gears that start turning in the head of your clients before making a decision to purchase a policy?
+What are the gears that start turning in the head of your clients before they make a decision to purchase a policy?

 The 7 stages of a decision making process

 In general (i.e. this might not be the case for everyone), most people knowingly or unknowingly go through 7 key stages before coming to a decision.

 These stages could be sped through in a split-second (yes, that is how awesome our brains are).
 For example, deciding whether to raise your hands to swat at a fly or not.

 These stages could also be very deliberate and occur over a period of time, like, in the process of purchasing an insurance policy or other major decisions one has to make…

 - Stage 1: Identify the decision to be made

 - Stage 5: Choose among alternatives